1Blademaster/account-creator/README.md

 #### TODO:
 1. Allow the use of chrome
 2. Allow custom name file for name generation
+3. Use multiple tabs for email generation and website viewing (same window, 2 tabs)
-3. Add other cool stuff
+4. Add other cool stuff